Terms

 }

-tie x = e1 in e2
+tie x = e1; e2

-You can use tie as a "noetic" let.
+You can use tie as a noetic let.

 Example